duncantmiller/llm_prompt_engineering/README.md

 ##### `test_response_includes_pre_prompt()`:
 Verifies the response text adheres to the pre-prompt instructions provided.

+##### `test_response_is_similar_to_expected()`:
+Compares the response's similarity to a predetermined expected GPT-4 response using cosine similarity scores.

 ##### `test_response_is_not_biased()`:
 Assesses the response for any potential biases.
 This method takes the response from the model, then feeds the response back to the model again with a prompt asking to assess the bias.
 In this case we ask the GPT-3.5 model for a bias evaluation of the GPT-4 response.
-We could optionally use a model specifically tuned for recognizing bias for the evaluation step.